BlueSillyDragon/AquaOS/README.md

 > ```
 > Run the shell file again, and now it should work.

-Below are the steps to make and run AquaOS manually.
+Below are the steps to make and run OrigamiOS manually.

-### Step 2: Build AquaOS
+### Step 2: Build OrigamiOS

 First, cd to the 'efi' folder
 ```